nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    will also output each individual records in separate lines.

-3. `writeCreditScoreMapToSaveFile` will convert all key:value pairs, in this case, `borrowerName`:`creditScore` pairs in the `creditScoreHashMap` into a user readable format and store them in the same `finux.txt` file as the `records`.
+3. `writeCreditScoreMapToSaveFile` will convert all key:value pairs, in this case, `borrowerName`:`creditScore` pairs in the `creditScoreReturnLoansMap` into a user readable format and store them in the same `finux.txt` file as the `records`.

 4. `loadFile` method does the opposite of the `writeRecordListToSaveFile` method.
 In the `loadFile` method, a new ArrayList of `record` is instantiated.
 It will then call the `saveFileExist` method.
 If the method returns false,